zuavra/nginx-ip-whitelister/README.md

 This will record your current IP and allow it normal access for a period of time.
 If you're using someone's WiFi all the devices using it will have access too, meaning you can cast to local media devices, TVs etc.

-If you want to disallow the IP use "LOGOUT" as a key:
+If you want to stop allowing your IP before the timeout runs out use "LOGOUT" as a key:

 `https://your.domain[:PORT]/?LOGOUT`

 You can use the proxy host configuration to pass additional configuration options to the validator as HTTP headers.
 It's a good idea to configure different keys for different people, at the very least.
 Please read the configuration section to find out more.

-## 4. How does it work?
+## 4. How does it work under the hood?

 The link goes to the Nginx reverse proxy, where it runs against the Nginx proxy configuration for `your.domain`.

-You add a configuration snippet to that host that will cause all requests to be validated against a 3rd party URL.
+You add the auth_request directive to the proxy configuration to cause requests to be validated against a 3rd party URL.

-That 3rd party URL belongs to the __*nginx-ip-whitelister*__ – which needs to be running at an address that the Nginx host can access, naturally.
+That 3rd party URL belongs to the __*nginx-ip-whitelister*__ – which needs to be running at an address that the Nginx host can access.

 Whenever __*nginx-ip-whitelister*__ sees a valid access key in a request URL it adds the visitor's IP address to a whitelist.
-Once that happens, all the following requests from the IP (which usually means everybody and everything in their LAN) will be allowed through.
+Once that happens, all requests from the IP (which usually means everybody and everything in their LAN) will be allowed through.

 You can optionally configure more conditions for the visitors such as IP netmasks, GeoIP, TOTP codes etc.